 What does it mean for subscribers?
 The Consulting Offer = Getting an interview + Dazzling in the cases.
 You cannot dazzle unless you get the interview, so do not forget about the other areas to help you secure the interview.

-Business judgement remains the single biggest determinant of case interview performance .
-Strong judgement is vital to solve cases where frameworks cannot work: 50% of all McKinsey cases
+Business judgment remains the single biggest determinant of case interview performance.
+Strong judgment is vital to solving cases where frameworks cannot work: 50% of all McKinsey cases

 Being well read is a major advantage and following our reading regimen can fix this gap, which must be fixed.
-Even Felix showed a huge spike in business judgement after following the program.
+Even Felix showed a huge spike in business judgment after following the program.

-Samantha: Business judgement could be stronger, but it was not Samantha’s main improvement area.
+Samantha: Business judgment could be stronger, but it was not Samantha’s main improvement area.
 I suspect it would have become more important as a development area later in the program.

 Rafik: The same as Samantha.
 Rafik was not in the program long enough for us to move to cases where this could have been a bigger problem.

-Sanjeev: Fairly good at judgement on estimating numbers and facts.
-Weaker on judgement around business models and more complex issues with many moving parts, like as we saw in the Telecom’s sweating the assets case.
+Sanjeev: Fairly good at a judgment on estimating numbers and facts.
+Weaker on judgment around business models and more complex issues with many moving parts, like as we saw in the Telecom’s sweating the assets case.